Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: Effect of Majorana surface states on the penetration depth

 The $(001)$ surface in the $B_{1u}$ state is topologically trivial and not accompanied by Majorana surface states.
 The magnetic penetration depths for this surface orientation exhibit an exponential temperature dependence, as shown in Fig.~\ref{Fig:all}(f).
 A key difference from the $A_u$ state is that the $B_{1u}$ state hosts the Majorana arcs on both the (100) and (010) surfaces, which are dispersive in one direction and form a zero-energy flatband in the other.
 In contrast to the cone-shaped dispersion in the $A_u$ state, these Fermi arcs result in a large amount of surface density of states at zero energy.
 The quantitative difference in the density of states of the surface Majorana modes causes a change in the power-law exponent of the magnetic penetration depth, shifting from the exponent $n=3$ for an isotropic Majorana cone.

 Figure~\ref{Fig:all}(d) shows the temperature dependences of $\Delta \lambda_b(T)$ and $\Delta\lambda_c(T)$ on the $(100)$ surface.
-The penetration depth, $\Delta \lambda(T)$, exhibits a temperature dependence following a power law such as $\Delta\lambda_b \propto T^{2.2}$ and $\Delta \lambda_c(T)\propto T^{2.5}$.
+The penetration depth, $\Delta \lambda(T)$, exhibits a temperature dependence following a power law such as $\Delta\lambda_b \propto T^{2.3}$ and $\Delta \lambda_c(T)\propto T^{2.6}$.
 As noted in Table~\ref{table:topo}, the Majorana band that forms on the $(100)$ surface is dispersionless along the $k_c$-direction, which is protected by the mirror reflection symmetry in the $ca$ plane, $M_{ca}$.
 The Majorana surface state contributes less to the paramagnetic current in $J_c$ than to $J_b$.
 As a result, the dispersionless surface states along the $c$-axis exhibit a reduced paramagnetic contribution to the screening current, $J_c$, resulting in a larger exponent in $\Delta \lambda_c$ compared to $\Delta\lambda_b$.
 A similar feature is also observed in the magnetic responses on the $(010)$ surface, where the Majorana band is dispersive along $k_a$ and flat along $k_c$.
 For this surface orientation, as shown in Fig.~\ref{Fig:all}(e), $\Delta \lambda(T)$ exhibits a power-law behavior with $\Delta\lambda_a \propto T^{2.3}$ and $\Delta\lambda_c\propto T^{3.1}$.
-Since the $B_{1u}$ state is fully gapped in the bulk, the low-temperature behavior is dominated by contributions from the Majorana Fermi arcs.
-Therefore, these results suggest that in systems with Majorana Fermi arcs, the magnetic penetration depth tends to follow a power law with exponent $n\approx 2$ along the dispersive direction and $n\approx 3$ along the flat direction.
-The anisotropic magnetic response directly reflects the protection of Majorana arcs by mirror reflection symmetries.
+Since the $B_{1u}$ state is fully gapped in the bulk, the low-temperature behavior is dominated by contributions from the Majorana Fermi arcs. {It is important to note that the Majorana arc has no endpoints and extends across the surface Brillouin zone.
+Therefore, as discussed in Sec.~\ref{sec:arcs}, these results indicate that in systems with Majorana Fermi arcs, the magnetic penetration depth tends to follow a power law with an exponent of approximately $n=2$ along the dispersive direction.
+In contrast, the exponent exceeds $n=2$ in the dispersionless direction.
+The anisotropic magnetic response directly reflects the protection of Majorana arcs in the absence of endpoints.}